progmamun/Modern-Javascript-Development/readme.md

 - git log(copy-commit id) then, git reset -hard demo83896EXAMPLE733974cde (back to previous commit code)
 - git branch new-feature(new branch create), git checkout new-feature(switch branch), git checkout master(switch branch if merge code from new-feature branch), git merge new-feature , git push origin new-feature (branch push)
 - [git cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf)

+### Removing the last commit

+- To remove the last commit from git, you can simply run `git reset --hard HEAD^` If you are removing multiple commits from the top, you can run `git reset --hard HEAD~2` to remove the last two commits.
+You can increase the number to remove even more commits.

+- If you want to **"uncommit"** the commits, but keep the changes around for reworking, remove the "--hard": `git reset HEAD^` which will evict the commits from the branch and from the index, but leave the working tree around.

+- If you want to save the commits on a new branch name, then run `git branch newbranchname` before doing the git reset.

 ## **Netlify:** config your build, build command >`parcel build index.html --dist-dir ./dist` , publish-directory> `dist`